Friday, February 12, 2016

 I've found myself increasingly interested in the fervent Donald Trump supporters.
 Who are these outsiders who hate elites, foreigners and Washington and who love guns, God and the Good Book?
 Many of them of course what used to be called Reagan Democrats or yellow dog Democrats.
 People from middle America and the middle South and Appalachia.
 These are the people known as the Ulster Scots or 'Scotch-Irish'.
 As I said in a previous blogpost:

-Now as Hackett Fischer points out in Albion's Seed these Borderlanders from Ulster loved liberty, read the Bible, were fiercely independent, loved to fight, hated central government, were suspicious of outsiders and foreigners and they really loved to go to revival meetings to hear a preacher talk.
+As Hackett Fischer points out in Albion's Seed these Borderlanders from Ulster loved liberty, read the Bible, were fiercely independent, loved to fight, hated central government, were suspicious of outsiders and foreigners and they really loved to go to revival meetings to hear a preacher talk.
 These revival meetings are vividly described by Hackett Fischer with the travelling charismatic preacher cajoling, enraging, joking with and entertaining his audience.
 Sound like someone we know?

 Trump & Paisley

 I grew up a Presbyterian too but we went to the Presbyterian Church of Ireland which is a dour, sensible, Calvinist, unshowy, deliberately boring faith.
 There were no charismatic preachers in my church and none wd be tolerated by the Elders.
 But there was another Presbyterian Church in Ulster at that time: the Free Presbyterian Church which was run by Ian Paisley.
-Ian Paisley you'll recall was a loud mouthed demagogue who was suspicious of foreigners (especially Europeans), who was Evangelical and who was bizarrely obsessed by the Pope (in Paisley's eschatology Pope John Paul was the Anti-Christ).
+Ian Paisley you'll recall was a demagogue who was suspicious of foreigners (especially Europeans), who was Evangelical and who was bizarrely obsessed by the Pope (in Paisley's eschatology Pope John Paul was the Anti-Christ).

-Trump's blue collar supporters seem to believe that this billionaire prep school graduate who dodged the draft is still somehow one of them.
+Trump's blue collar supporters seem to believe that this billionaire prep school graduate is still somehow one of them.
 But, of course, he is.
 He was born into the Clan MacLeod and as Hackett Fischer points out Scottish and Ulster clan solidarity is a folkway that is still a very important - if almost unknown - current in contemporary American life.
 If any other American had attacked John McCain's war record he wd have been finished but not Trump.
 Why?
 I think to the Ulster Scots it wasnt a big deal because Clan McCain and Clan MacLeod have been fighting each other for 600 years.
 Trump I think will remain popular amongst his core supporters no matter what he says or does because that's how clans work.
 The chief is the chief, end of story.
-And people who underestimate Trump and his supporters are, I think, making a big mistake.
+And people who underestimate Trump and his supporters are, I think, making a BIG mistake.
 Clan loyalty can take you a long way.
 Just look at Andrew Jackson.
 I think Trump could win the nomination and the Presidency w the white Ulster Scots vote.
 But, of course, I am NOT an expert on this.